WAM Logo

 So many people, including relatives and friends have questioned me as to why I have chosen to give up my career as an Architect to undertake such an uphill fight to help others?
 To them I say, "Sometimes in life there are no choices."

 The Richard M. Brodsky Foundation, www.richardmbrodsky.org, a 501(c) 3 public charity, focuses on finding a cure or vaccine for AIDS, cancer research and improving the lives of people who have been affected by AIDS or cancer.
-Donations can be accepted by mail or online via the websites, www.richardmbrodsky.org or www.worldaidsmarathon.com For your name or logo to appear on the T-shirt for all upcoming marathons, a $500 donation with your name or logo must be received two weeks in advance of an upcoming marathon.
-Logos must be sent electronically to RichardM.Brodsky@gmail.com Your contribution may also be used to fund my and Jodi’s running a marathon a month.
+Donations can be accepted by mail or online via the websites, www.richardmbrodsky.org or www.worldaidsmarathon.com For your name or logo to appear on the T-shirt for all upcoming marathons, a $500 donation with your name or logo must be received three weeks in advance of an upcoming marathon.
+Logos must be sent electronically to RichardM.Brodsky@gmail.com

 Completed Marathon Schedules and Times, with Photos